MPEGGroup/mpeg-pcc-tmc13/doc/README.options.md

 scaling, it is coded with a precision of one metre.
 Setting `inputScale=1000` will increase the precision to 1 millimetre.

-### `--positionQuantizationScale=REAL-FACTOR`
+### `--sequenceScale=REAL-VALUE`
-Prior to encoding, scale the point cloud geometry by multiplying each co-ordinate by the real *FACTOR* and rounding to integer precision.
-The scale factor is written to the bitstream and a decoder may use it to provide output at the original scale.
+A scale factor used to determine the length of the sequence co-ordinate system unit vector.
+The scale factor is relative to `inputScale`.
+The input point cloud (after integer conversion) is scaled by `sequenceScale`.

-NB: when using trisoup geometry coding, use `triSoupIntToOrigScale` instead of this option.
+For example, a point cloud coded with `sequenceScale=0.25` specifies that:

-### `--positionQuantizationScaleAdjustsDist2=0|1`
+- the input is scaled by 0.25 prior to coding, and
-This option simplifies the specification of the per-attribute `dist2` parameter.
+- the decoder is informed that 1 sequence unit is equal to 4 external units.

-The squared distance threshold used for generating levels-of-detail in attribute coding is dependent on the point cloud density and is therefore affected by geometry quantization.
-When this parameter is enabled, `dist2` values are scaled by `positionQuantizationScale` squared, thereby allowing `dist2` to be specified as an intrinsic property of the source sequence.
+NB: a decoder is not required to scale the sequence co-ordinate system to an external co-ordinate system prior to output.

 ### `--seq_bounding_box_xyz0=x,y,z`
 Explicitly sets the origin of the sequence-level bounding box in